-- 1 cup all purpose flour, fluffed up and spooned in
+- 127 grams (1 cup fluffed up and spooned in) all purpose flour

-- 1/2 stick of unsalted butter, still wrapped in paper, for the pan
+- 113 grams (2oz) of unsalted butter, still wrapped in paper (for greasing the pan)

 - Jam, granulated sugar and lemon zest and juice, Cointreau, lemon curd or Nutella to finish the crepes.

 - Preferably the night before, put the milk, water, eggs, oil, sugar, rum and salt into a blender and blend on low until combined.
 If you don’t have a blender just wisk the ingredients in a bowl.
 With blender on low add flour 1/4 cup at a time.
 Pour in a bowl, cover and place in refrigerator for a few hours or overnight.

 - The next day, heat an 8″ blue steel crepe pan or a 10″ non stick skillet, or both, over a medium flame.